hamzadlb/fe_stage_zero/README.md

 Follow these steps to clone and run the project locally:

-1. Clone the repository
+1. Clone the repository:
    git clone https://github.com/hamzadlb/fe_stage_zero.git

-3. Move into the project directory cd profile-card
+3. Move into the project directory: cd profile-card

-4. Open the project in your code editor code .
+4. Open the project in your code editor: code .

-5. Run locally
+6. Run locally
    You can simply open the index.html file in your browser OR use Live Server if you’re using VS Code